sourcegraph/srclib/TOOLS.md

   "graphing") on the language's source units and dumps data about all definitions and references.

-Tools may contain any number of subcommands.
+Tools may contain any number of these as subcommands, which are called *handlers*.
 For example, a tool could implement only a Go scanner, and the scanner would specify that the Go packages it finds should be graphed by a tool in a different repository.
 Or a single tool could implement the entire set of Go source analysis operations.

-Srclib ships with a default set of tools for some popular programming languages.
+srclib ships with a default set of tools for some popular programming languages.
 Repository authors and srclib users may install third-party tools to add features or override the default tools.

-A tool is defined by a directory that contains a file named Srclibtool, which describes the tool and its capabilities.
+A tool is defined by a directory that contains a file named Srclibtool, which describes the tool and its handlers.
 A tool is identified by its repository's clone URI (e.g., "github.com/alice/srclib-go") joined with the tool's path within that repository, such as "github.com/alice/srclib-python/scan".

-Repository authors can choose which tools to use in their project's `.sourcegraph` file.
+Repository authors can choose which tools to use in their project's Srcfile.
 If none are specified, the defaults apply.

-TODO(sqs): Should we call the config file `.sourcegraph` or something else?

 # Tool discovery

 The SRCLIBPATH environment variable lists places to look for srclib tools.
 The value is a colon-separated string of paths.
-If it is empty, `~/.srclib` is used.
+If it is empty, `$HOME/.srclib` is used.

 If DIR is a directory listed in SRCLIBPATH, the directory "DIR/github.com/foo/bar" defines a tool named "github.com/foo/bar".

-Tool directories may contain a Srclibtool file describing and configuring the tool.
-Tools with a Srclibtool file will appear in the list printed by `src tools`.
-However, a Srclibtool file is not required to run the tool; it may still be specified manually.
+Tool directories must contain a Srclibtool file describing and configuring the tool.
+To see all available tools, run `src tools`.

 # Running tools